Banxen/ShellcodeToPE/README.md

 # ShellcodeToPE
-Generate PE file for the input Shellcode file for quick debugging.
+Generate PE for the input shellcode for quick debugging.
 Use only for 32 bit shellcode.